fleola/my-app/components-new-app/README.md

-## Forms - 03
+## useState - 02

-Add a "login" button to the Login component.
-This button should be disabled as long as the username and password inputs are empty.
-When clicked, the event handler attached to the button should call an onLogin function passed as a prop to the Login component, passing it the state.
+Rewrite the Login component from Forms 03 as a function component, and use the useState hook to track the state of the username, password and remember inputs.
+Tip: you can use useState more than once.